gree/flare/USAGE.md

 ```

 ## Example
-For example, we introduce how to build flare as the figure below indicates:
+For example, we introduce how to build flare cluster as the figure below indicates:
 ![sample_image](flare_sample.png)
 - two master node
   - Only master exec write request